-2.1.
-Modeling of subjective QoS versus cell design
+2.1 Modeling of Subjective QoS versus Cell Design

 We can now observe a TC in a mobile network with the traffic distributed in a clustered structure.
 In this environment, an omni-cell covers and supports a number of customers.
 The cell covers area F, to which a constant number of K channels are allocated.
 Due to the cluster structure, the number of customers in an observed area is random.
-The customer traffic process is embedded in a finite source model as shown in figure 2.
-This model of a cell is a standard loss system with K servers and a finite number of sources X. In this case X is a random variable representing the population of customers randomly accounted in F. This customer population is obtained, e.g., if we position a cell of size F independently, i.e., without taking the cluster structure into account.
+The customer traffic process is embedded in a finite source model as shown in Fig. 2.
+This model of a cell is a standard loss system with K servers and a finite number of sources X. In this case X is a random variable representing the population of customers randomly accounted in F. This customer population is obtained e.g. if we position a cell of size F independently, i.e., without taking the cluster structure into account.